BestTimesToVisit.com Logo

 When is the absolute best time to visit Salzburg, and what should I expect weather-wise?

-Beyond the 'Sound of Music' tours, what are some unique Salzburg experiences you recommend?
+Beyond the 'Sound of Music' tours, what are some truly local Salzburg experiences I shouldn't miss?

-How easy is it to get around Salzburg without a car, and what's the best way to navigate the city?
+How easy is it to get around Salzburg without a car, and are there any public transport quirks?

 What is the cheapest month to visit Salzburg, Austria?